mauriliodc/capybarauno/README.md

 # CapybaraUno
-## Capybara Robot ros nodes for Indigo
+## Capybara Robot - ROS package for Indigo

 #### The capybara robot
 the capybara robot is an open source and open hardware differential drive robot.
 Powered by a dspic33fj128mc802 it provides an highly customizable firmware, a full extensible serial commands stack and an high speed PID control loop up to 1khz for each motor.